chandra1sekar/data-engineering/README.md

 - There are 10 assignments, each of which is 10% of your grade.

 ## Prerequisites:
-Previous experience with Python.
+-Previous experience with Python.
-Basic knowledge of Unix/Linux commands and tools as well as concepts such as processes, file systems.
+-Basic knowledge of Unix/Linux commands and tools as well as concepts such as processes, file systems.

 ## Course Outline
 The course consists of 4 sections: A 3-week Introduction that covers the basics of storage and retrieval concepts and tools; a 5-week Basics section that provides a deeper exploration of working with data and data pipelines; a 4-week section that focuses on Streaming Data; and a concluding section, Putting it All Together, that integrates concepts and skills from the entire course into a cohesive model of the data pipeline.

 In addition to the sequenced material covered, the course also includes Tutorial materials that focus on technical skills associated with data engineering technologies, tools, and platforms.
 These tutorials also provide a practical foundation for the discussions and activities that will take place in the live classroom for specific weeks in the term.

+# Introduction
 ## Week 01 - Introduction

 #### Themes: What is Data Engineering?
 Gathering event data.
 Get started with queries.

 #### Readings:

 Data Science vs. Data Engineering
 Insight Data Science blog
 https://blog.insightdatascience.com/data-science-vs-data-engineering-62da7678adaa

 Network Programmability and Automation by Jason Edelman, Matt Oswalt, Scott S. Lowe
 Chapter 8.
 Source Control with Git